Judith Neuffer: Aerospace career

 Bruner began her career with NASA in 1981, working first as a contractor for UNISYS Corporation as a Senior Systems Analyst on the Hubble Space Telescope mission.
-Bruner formally joined NASA in 1989, working for two years as the ground system Implementation Manager on the Earth Observing System satellite missions.
-Bruner was then selected to head the Spacecraft Control Center Branch.
-In this capacity, Bruner was assigned the responsibility for the development and implementation of all satellite control centers for missions at the Goddard Space Flight Center (GSFC) in Greenbelt, Maryland.
-Concurrently, Bruner also earned her M.S.
+She formally joined NASA in 1989, working for two years as the ground system Implementation Manager on the Earth Observing System satellite missions.
+She was then selected to head the Spacecraft Control Center Branch.
+In this capacity, she was assigned the responsibility for the development and implementation of all satellite control centers for missions at the Goddard Space Flight Center (GSFC) in Greenbelt, Maryland.
+Bruner concurrently earned her M.S.
 Degree from the George Washington University School of Engineering and Applied Sciences in 1995.

-In 1997, Bruner was assigned to Goddard Space Flight Center's Directors Staff, serving in various capacities including Acting Director of NASA's IV&V facility in West Virginia and Program Manager for the Solar and Heliospheric Observatory (SOHO) mission.
-When the Space Shuttle Columbia accident occurred in February 2003, Bruner served as the GSFC point of contact for the investigation and the focal point for GSFC's support of NASA's subsequent Return to Flight.
+In 1997, she was assigned to Goddard Space Flight Center's Directors Staff, serving in various capacities, including Acting Director of NASA's IV & V facility in West Virginia, and Program Manager for the Solar and Heliospheric Observatory (SOHO) mission.
+When the Space Shuttle Columbia accident occurred in February 2003, Bruner served as the GSFC point of contact for the investigation.
+She was also the focal point of GSFC's support of NASA's subsequent Return to Flight.
 Bruner was the Director of the Safety and Mission Assurance Directorate at Goddard Space Flight Center.

+Awards

+Bruner received several Navy awards, including four Meritorious Service Medals and the Navy Commendation Medal.

-She received the Exceptional Service Medal, the Exceptional Achievement Medal, the Outstanding Leadership Medal, and the Outstanding Management Award during her tenure at NASA.
+During her tenure at NASA, she received the Exceptional Service Medal, the Exceptional Achievement Medal, the Outstanding Leadership Medal, and the Outstanding Management Award.

+In 2014, she received the Katharine Wright Memorial Trophy ‘for over 40 years of distinguished and historic contributions’ to aviation.

+Personal life

+Bruner married Clarence Thomas Bruner and had two step-children.

 Death

-Bruner died on December 13, 2022 in Annapolis, Maryland.
+Bruner died on December 13, 2022, in Annapolis, Maryland and then interred at Arlington National Cemetery on June 14th, 2024.